 BACHELOR OF ARTS (Hons) in Holistic Counselling and Psychotherapy

-This new QQI-validation pending Bachelor of Arts (Hons) in Holistic Counselling and Psychotherapy programme is being offered in both Athlone and Galway.
+This QQI validated, 4-year, part-time, Level 8 Bachelor of Arts (Hons) in Holistic Counselling and Psychotherapy programme is offered in both Athlone and Galway.

-The main aim of this new 1-year, add-on, QQI-validation pending Bachelor of Arts (Hons) in Holistic Counselling and Psychotherapy is to provide adult learners with the opportunity to deepen and expand their knowledge, skills and competence in the field of holistic counselling and psychotherapy.
+The main aims of this 4-year, part-time, Level 8 Bachelor of Arts (Hons) in Holistic Counselling and Psychotherapy is to provide adult learners with the opportunity to explore and develop their interest in the field of holistic counselling and psychotherapy and to, thereby, become competent, compassionate, ethical, professional practitioners.
 At ICPPD, self-awareness is seen as vital to personal and professional development and is encouraged and promoted throughout this and all programmes offered.

-The objectives of this 1-year add-on level 8 programme are to
+The objectives of this 4-year Level 8 programme are to:

-- enable the learner to deepen their knowledge of mental health issues, including addiction, and trauma matters, supported with an awareness of the complex ethical implications and good practice involved.
+- enable the learner to explore and deepen their knowledge of mental health issues, including addiction, and trauma matters, supported with an awareness of the complex ethical implications and good practice involved.

-- broaden learner’s comprehension and experience of the use of creative processes and bodywork in holistic counselling and psychotherapy.
+- introduce and broaden learner’s comprehension and experience of the use of creative processes and bodywork in holistic counselling and psychotherapy.

 - promote evidence-based practice through robust research in the field of holistic counselling and psychotherapy.

-- facilitate the learner in achieving relevant client work to meet requirements of academic and professional bodies.
+- facilitate the learner in achieving relevant client work to meet requirements of the QQI Awards Standards – Counselling and Psychotherapy (2014)

 Programme Admission Information

-Applicants will be required to have appropriate IT skills and English to facilitate his/her engagement with a level 8 degree programme.
+Applicants are also required to have appropriate IT skills and English to facilitate their engagement with the programme and have a computer with internet access to facilitate some online delivery of programmes if scheduled.

 ICPPD is responsible for ensuring learners’ ongoing Fitness to Practice, in terms of health, behaviour and character.
 Therefore, progression is at the discretion of the College.